-Tampa killings: Fourth death linked to 3 others
+Tampa police scour neighborhood after fourth killing

 "It's infuriating.
 We have a neighborhood that's been held hostage.
 We have good folks living in this community that are scared to death," Buckhorn said.
 "We've been in here for the last month.
 You couldn't go 100 yards without being stopped by an officer."

-Dugan asked residents to check on their own firearms to see if any weapons have gone missing.
+Dugan asked residents to check on their own firearms to see whether any weapons have gone missing.

 "If you own a gun and it's in your home, I want you to go to your gun and find out if it's still there," he said.
 "Verify it's where it's supposed to be, and if it's not, we need you to call us."